 3.Results and discussions

-3.1.Characterization of Liquid Smoke Nanoencapsulation
+3.1.Characterization of Liquid Smoke Nanocapsules

-The content of total phenols, total carbonyl, and RSA of liquid smoke nanoencapsulation in a row was consecutively 3.682 mg GAE/g, 3.439% and 91.348% (Table 1).
-Total phenolic content of liquid smoke nanoencapsulation was influenced by the total phenolic content of liquid smoke and the composition of the coating material.
+The content of total phenols, total carbonyl, and RSA of liquid smoke nanocapsules in a row was consecutively 3.682 mg GAE/g, 3.439% and 91.348% (Table 1).
+Total phenolic content of liquid smoke nanocapsules was influenced by the total phenolic content of liquid smoke and the composition of the coating material.
 Based on Hardianto and Yunianta (2015) the total phenolic content of corn cob liquid smoke was lower than coconut shell liquid smoke.

 Table 1.
-Characteristics of Liquid Smoke Nanoencapsulation
+Characteristics of Liquid Smoke Nanocapsules